Italians in France: Regional origin and distribution on French territory

-As regards to the regional origin of Italian immigrants and their descendants in France, it is necessary to make a division by periods.
+As regards the regional origin of Italian immigrants and their descendants in France, it is necessary to make a division by periods.
 From the end of the 19th century until the eve of World War II, the Italian regions that provided the largest number of migrants were those of the North, first of all Piedmont, followed in order by Tuscany, Lombardy, Veneto, Friuli-Venezia Giulia and Emilia-Romagna.
 In the case of Piedmont it was above all seasonal immigration due to geographical proximity.
 In contrast, Italian immigration after World War II saw a growth in the migratory component from the Southern regions, particularly Sicily, Calabria and Apulia.

 The areas of greatest concentration of Italian immigration to France were the departments of Normandy, Alsace, Rhône, Loire, Isère, Moselle, Île-de-France (mainly in Paris and Seine-Saint-Denis, Val-d'Oise and Val-de-Marne), Nord-Pas-de-Calais, Bouches-du-Rhône, Savoie and Haute-Savoie, Lot-et-Garonne, Var, Alpes-Maritimes and Corsica.
 In these last two regions the Italian immigration was favored not only by the geographical proximity, but also by the ethnic and linguistic affinity with their own inhabitants, Corsica was also influenced in its history by Sardinia, Tuscany and Liguria, and Italian was the official language of Corsica until 1853.
 The main cities with a large Italian immigrant community were Strasbourg, Paris, Lyon, Marseille, Nice and Grenoble, cities that still host the largest Italian-French communities today (40,000 Sicilians in Grenoble in 2007).
 The Lorient region also experienced considerable Italian immigration during the interwar period; at the time, "Italian houses" were built in large numbers.